 Let’s think about a few typical site considerations that will really influence your decision when selecting a compatible plant for your landscape:

 For your plants to grow and thrive, there are three things to pay close attention to: Plant Hardiness, Soil Type, and the amount of Sun or Shade the plant will receive.

 Each plant needs to be able to tolerate the temperatures (both high and low) where it will be planted.
 You’ll see the Growing Zone range listed on all the plants we offer for sale our website.
 This will really take the guesswork out for you.
 Some varieties may be more cold-hardy than others, so you can also search for plants by a Growing Zone, if you prefer.

-Find out your USDA Growing Zone at the very top of our home page.
-Just enter your Zip Code and tap Go to see your Growing Zone.
+Find out your USDA Growing Zone on any product page right about the Plant Highlights.
+Just enter your Zip Code and tap "Find" to see your Growing Zone.